Scrambling Transition in a Radiative Random Unitary Circuit

-For simplicity, assume that $\rho^{S_2 S' E}_0$ is a stabilizer state~\cite{gottesman_stabilizer_1997,gottesman_heisenberg_1998} of any purity and choose $k=1$.
-Then, it is straightforward to show \cite{SOM} that $\mathcal{F}(t)$ simply counts which of the operators $X_0(t)$, $Y_0(t)$, and $Z_0(t)$ are swapped entirely into the environment by time $t$.
-Through the mapping to the stochastic model, we find that $\overline{\mathcal{F}(t)} = 1 - \frac{3}{4} P_1(t)$ is controlled by the survival probability $P_1(t)$ of the associated DP process with one particle initialized at $t=0$.
-More generally, for arbitrary $k$ we obtain the bounds \cite{SOM}
+For simplicity, we first assume that Alice's message contains $k=1$ qubit.
+Then, it is straightforward to show that in a given Clifford circuit, $\mathcal{F}(t)$ simply counts which of the operators $X_0(t)$, $Y_0(t)$, and $Z_0(t)$ are swapped entirely into the environment by time $t$.
+Through the mapping to the stochastic model, this occurs for each such operator with probability $1-P_1(t)$, where $P_1(t)$ is the survival probability of the associated DP process initialized with a single particle at $t=0$.
+In the Supplemental Material \cite{SOM}, we show that this observation results in an average decoding fidelity $\overline{\mathcal{F}(t)} = 1 - \frac{3}{4} P_1(t)$ for $k = 1$ encoded qubit.
+More generally, for arbitrary $k$ we obtain the bounds

 where $P_k(t)$ is the survival probability of $k$ initial particles arranged side-by-side.
-In the nonpercolating phase $p>p_c$ each survival probability falls to zero in a finite time, resulting in a perfect decoding fidelity as expected.
-For small $p$ the survival probability is large, and the decoding fidelity is close to that of a random final state on $AS'_1$.
-At the critical point, we find numerically \cite{SOM} that $P_1(t) \sim t^{-\delta}$ decays as a power law with exponent $\delta \simeq 0.1537$ (and similarly for $P_k(t)$), in good agreement with the expected DP exponent $\delta_{\text{DP}} \approx 0.1595$ \cite{jensen_low-density_1999}.
+Notably, since $\mathcal{F}(t)$ is second-order in $U_t \otimes U_t^*$, this result holds identically in both the Haar and Clifford ensembles.
+In the nonpercolating phase $p>p_c$ each survival probability falls to zero exponentially quickly, resulting in a perfect decoding fidelity at late times as expected.
+On the other hand, for small $p < p_c$ the survival probability is large, and the decoding fidelity is close to that of a random final state on $AS'_1$.
 The numerical late-time behavior of $\log_2 \overline{\mathcal{F}}$ for $k = N$ is shown in Fig.~\ref{fig:3}(b).